 Residents will continue their weekly continuity clinic and will have coverage responsibilities that, across the years, will be equal to that of their peers in the program.
 Their other clinical rotations will be identical to those of the other categorical residents and will meet all ABIM requirements for board eligibility.

-Applications may be submitted until March 31.
 Evaluation and approval will be done in a timely fashion, allowing lead time to develop an appropriate PGY-2 year schedule.